Weight Loss Medications Containing Semaglutide

 Rybelsus

-Rybelsus is an oral medication that is taken once daily.
+Rybelsus is an oral medication for type-2 diabetes that is taken once daily.
 It comes in three doses: 3 mg, 7 mg, and 14 mg.
 Though they are much higher than what is available for Ozempic and Wegovy, these are considered equivalent with the injected doses.

-Ozempic and Wegovy are particularly effective, with individuals losing an average 15-20% of their starting weight.
+Ozempic and Wegovy are particularly effective, with individuals losing an average 15-20% of their starting weight in clinical trials.
 It is difficult to determine which is more effective, but a review of studies found that the 2.4 mg max dose (only available with Wegovy) shows more promising weight loss than the lower doses.

-Rybelsus does not appear to be as effective as the injectable semaglutide medication when it comes to weight loss.
+Rybelsus does not appear to be as effective as the injectable semaglutide medication in clinical trials.
 Studies have shown that the lowest dose (3 mg) of Rybelsus results in about 5 pounds of weight loss over 6 months.
 Another study showed the highest dose (14 mg) showed less than 5% loss over 12 months.

 Higher doses of 25 mg and 50 mg are currently being studied for their weight loss potential.
 The 50 mg doses showed a 15% loss over 68 weeks.